-- The Persistent Desktops feature can be used with the following:
+Persistent Desktop accounts can be created and configured with the following:

-Azure, AWS, and Google Cloud Platform on Xi Frame infrastructure
+- AHV, AWS, Azure, and Google Cloud Platform

 Persistent Desktops were designed for organizations who prefer to give their users more control over their own environments.
-Xi Frame Account administrators still configure the Sandbox image to be used as a base for all instances in the pool, but end users manage their own instance once assigned.
-Persistent Desktops can be domain joined as well, end users are provided local admin privileges after they log in for the second time.
+Frame Account administrators still configure the Sandbox image to be used as a base for all instances in the pool, but end users manage their own instance once assigned.
+If required, Persistent Desktops can be domain joined, in order for enterprises to manage these persistent desktops through a Windows domain.

-Users must be able to authenticate to the platform using Domain Joined Instances, a SAML2 integration or Xi Frame’s built-in identity provider.
+Users must be able to authenticate to the platform using either:

 The Persistent Desktops feature is enabled upon account creation.
-It cannot be enabled on accounts that have already been created, since provisioning and infrastructure management of a Persistent Desktop account is handled differently than on a typical Xi Frame account.
+It cannot be enabled on accounts that have already been created, since provisioning and infrastructure management of a Persistent Desktop account is handled differently than on a non-persistent Frame account.

 Max possible number of users: Enter the max number of expected users (instances) for the account in this field.
 Any additional users will be given an “out of capacity” error when attempting to connect to a Persistent Desktop session.

-Keep running instances for new users: Enabling this toggle keeps an instance running at all times to be immediately available for a new user.
+Keep running instances for new users: Enabling this toggle keeps an instance running at all times to be immediately available for a new user.note

 Enabling this toggle means that the account will have an active, unassigned instance running at all times to be immediately available for new users.
 When using AWS, GCP, or Azure, this does incur infrastructure costs for the time that the instance is running, even though it is not being actively used.
 Keeping this toggle off prevents those infrastructure costs, but means that new users that do not yet have a an instance assigned to them must wait for the instance to be provisioned, booted, and assigned to them on their first connection.
 This can take upwards of 10-15 minutes, depending on image size and file copy speed in the datacenter where it is provisioned.